martinhristov90/3xVault/readme.md

   - Create `terraform.tfvars` file, example of how it should look like can be found below.
   - Put your Vault enterprise license in a file named `license_vault.txt` in the root directory of this project.
   - Initialize Terraform providers : `terraform init`.
-  - Execute Terraform plan and apply: `terraform plan` and `terraform apply`.
+  - Execute Terraform plan and apply: `terraform plan` and `terraform apply`, the IPs of all Vault nodes are printed as Terraform outputs.
   - Each node located in `a1` AZ is the active node for the particular cluster.
 The `VAULT_TOKEN` env variable is automatically populated for the active node of each cluster.
 ### How to enable Vault replication :

-- The directory `private_keys` in the root directory of this repository contains three private keys, each key is designated for particular regions as its name suggests.
+- The directory `private_keys` in the root directory of this repository contains three private keys, each key is designated for particular region as its name suggests.
 - Use the `private-us-east-1.key` key to connect to the `us-east-1` region (or other region that is configured by `terraform.tfvars`) :

   ```